pesader/toolbxes/README.md

 online forums, it seemed that a popular approach to avoid such redundancy was to use a single container for every package not installed on the host.
-Although this would be more storage efficient, I think it defeats the purpose of `toolbox`, which is to help developers better compartmentalize their environemnt so as to avoid having a single point of failure.
+Although this would be more storage efficient, I think it defeats the purpose of `toolbx`, which is to help developers better compartmentalize their environemnt so as to avoid having a single point of failure.

 After trying a few other approaches ("one container per programming language",